Promoting health at a hefty price: Seattle’s soda tax starts Jan. 1

 The idea is to discourage consumers from buying sugary drinks while raising revenue for nutrition and education programs.
-Seattle store owners say they may suffer collateral damage from the increased expense.
+Some Seattle store owners say they may suffer collateral damage from the increased expense.

 Seattle is turning soda pop into strawberries, tomatoes and salad greens.